vinamishah/SkincareAnalysisRecommendationSystem/README.md

 # Skincare Analysis and Recommendation System

-## Goal
-The goal of the Skincare Product Analysis and Recommendation System is to leverage data-driven insights to help consumers make informed choices regarding cosmetic products.

 First, by analyzing skincare data and employing machine learning techniques, this system provides insights into:
 - Highly-rated products